helenclx/100-days-of-code/r1-log.md

 **Thoughts:**
 - I am glad to finally finish the cash register certification project, and thus completing all certification projects for the JavaScript curriculum that were also available in the legacy curriculum.
-- Scrimba’s responsive desicourse serves as a refresher for my knowledge and skills about responsive design.
+- Scrimba’s Responsive Design course served as a refresher for my knowledge and skills about responsive design.

+---

+### Day 70: 12 March 2024.
+Tuesday

+**Today's Progress:** Continued Module 6 (Responsive Design) of Scrimba’s Frontend Developer Career Path.
+Completed the Build a Responsive Site section.

+**Thoughts:** This section served as a refresher for my knowledge and skills about responsive, and I learned about the `flex`, `flex-basis` and `flex-grow` properties.